fedek6/rh-manifest/type-script/full-tutorial/BOOKMARKS.md

 - Type intersections — page 229.
 - Intersections for data correlation (merging two objects using `id` etc.) — page 231.
 - Merging properties with the same type (intersection merging) — page 234.
+- Merging properties with different types (and the solution to an impossible types) — page 237.
+- Method merging — page 238.

+## Classes and interfaces

 This book can be bought [here](https://www.apress.com/gp/book/9781484270103).